linsyking/imagebuilder/Readme.md

 Simple script to build fedora ARM image for my chromebook.

-Some script if from https://github.com/hexdump0815/imagebuilder.
+Some scripts are modified from https://github.com/hexdump0815/imagebuilder.

 These scripts could be used for other distros.
 I am now using fedora because archlinux arm has a broken support for KDE.
 The old script for archlinux is in the `archlinux` branch.